-The volunteers work together online to prepare the story of a Ukrainian prisoner of AEL.
-They each write text fragments of a biographical interview with the former forced labourer, help with translations where possible, put the fragments together, put them in relation with historical context which they researched, and thus jointly trace the biography of this person in order to preserve it for the future.
+The volunteers work together online to prepare the story of a female forced labourer in the Osnabrück region.
+They each write text fragments of a biographical interview with a former female forced labourer, help with translations where possible, put the fragments together, put them in relation with historical context which they researched, and thus jointly trace the biography of this person in order to preserve it for the future.
 The joint project of the volunteers will be included in the memorial's exhibition and thus serve further documentary and educational purposes.

 Structure of the project:

-Equipment with tablet/computer and/or smartphone, and stable internet connection; willingness to work several hours a day on the PC for two weeks and to participate in digital meetings about 1-2 times a day; good written & spoken English skills; knowledge of Ukrainian or Russian is an advantage, but not a requirement.
+Equipment with tablet/computer and/or smartphone, and stable internet connection; willingness to work several hours a day on the PC for two weeks and to participate in digital meetings every weekday and on one Saturday; good written & spoken English skills; knowledge of Ukrainian or Russian for transcription work is an advantage.
 Knowledge of the usual office software is also necessary; experience with transcription software is highly appreciated.

 Please bring sensitivity for the memorial theme and interest in historical different historical perspectives and cultures of remembrance as well as an understanding of today's challenges.
 Please make sure that you’ll be able to participate for the whole duration of the project.

-The placement fee for the 14-day project is 30,- EUR for participants from Germany.
+Please register via https://workcamps.sci.ngo/icamps/camp-details/camp-14588.html For further information please contact the SCI at firstname.lastname@example.org or call +49 228 21 20 87.
+The placement fee for the two-week project is 30,– EUR for volunteers from Germany.
 This should be transferred to the SCI in advance.
-International participants please check the exact amount with your sending office.
+International volunteers please check the exact amount with your sending office.

 Detailed information on the history and present of the Augustaschacht and Gestapokeller Memorials can be found on this pages and on SCI Germany here: www.sci-d.de/english.